What is jewellery remodelling?

 We generally remodel pieces in yellow and rose gold (in all carats).
 Platinum can also be remodeled depending on the original piece.

 White gold has a tendency to crack once melted so we avoid making new pieces in recycled white gold.
-The trade in price of second hand white gold can be offset from the cost of a new piece though.
+The trade in price of second hand white gold can be offset from the cost of a new piece.

-I'm thinking of having a piece remodeled.
+I'm thinking of having a piece remodelled.
 What's next?

 Here’s what to do next:

-3. Consult & Design – Discuss your vision, budget, and options.
-If you have any reference pictures or sketches, please bring them along also.
+4. Consult & Design - Share your vision, preferences, budget, and any inspiration or reference images.

-5. Remodeling Begins – Please allow 8-10 weeks for your new piece to be made.
+6. Creation Begins - Please allow 8–10 weeks for your custom piece to be completed by hand.